sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 Ermitage Papyrus: “None can live when the sun is veiled by clouds.”
 At intervals the earth was lighted by conflagrations in the desert.
 [129]

+He goes on to discuss ambrosia, bread of the gods, that seems to be some sort of sweet carbon based substance that accumulated in the wake of the disaster.

+134: “When the dew fell upon the camp in the night, the manna fell upon it.”
+It was like “the hoar frost on the ground.”
+It had the shape of coriander seed, the yellowish color of bdellium, and an oily taste like honeycomb.
+It was called
+“com of heaven” and it was ground between stones and baked in pans 1 The manna fell from the clouds 2

 ### p1 ch7 quotes

 Joshua